Views: 0 Author: Site Editor Publish Time: 2026-05-11 Origin: Site

 Advanced communication electronics

-However, thinner cloth styles generally have lower dimensional stability compared with thicker styles.
+However, thinner cloth styles generally have lower dimensional stability compared with thicker styles, so they require precise process control during lamination.

 PCB laminates